MrCadawas/SuperSocketMaster/README.md

 This class also allows you to create a client object that creates a socket object that connects to the server

 The nettest.java file is included to demo the SuperSocketMaster class

+I also hope to use this as an example repository for my students to demonstrate code versioning and collaborative programming